-The network formation process follows a stochastic best-response dynamics:16 in each period t, two random players meet with probability ρ{ij} ; upon meeting they have the opportunity to form a link (or delete it, if already in place).
+2.2.
+Meetings and equilibrium.
+The network formation process follows a stochastic bestresponse dynamics: in each period t, two random players meet with probability $\rho{ij}$ ; upon meeting they have the opportunity to form a link (or delete it, if already in place).
 Players are myopic: when they form a new link, they do not consider how the new link will affect the incentives of the other player in the future evolution of the network.

 ASSUMPTION 2.1.
-The meeting process does not depend on the state of the network, and $\rho{ij} > 0$ for all ij and i.i.d. over time.
+The meeting process is a function of types and the network.
+Let $g{-ij}$ indicate the network g without considering the link $g{ij}$ .
+Then the probability that i and j meet is for all pairs i and j, and i.i.d. over time.